 Redskins head coach Jay Gruden sleeps pretty well the night before his team takes on Philadelphia.
 Washington hasn’t lost a game to the Eagles since Gruden took over in 2014.
 People were still playing Flappy Bird at the time.
 But streaks are meant to be broken.
 Sophomore quarterback Carson Wentz is ready to break the curse, and Philadelphia’s additions of wide receiver Alshon Jeffrey and cornerback Ronald Darby are all the more reason to believe it can be done.
 It’ll take patience for Kirk Cousins to sync up with his new receiving core after the departure of DeSean Jackson and Pierre Garcon, and that could provide just enough time for the Eagles to sneak out of Washington with a win.

 Indianapolis Colts vs. Los Angeles Rams

 I’ve been told that the Colts are a pretty good team when Andrew Luck is healthy.
 Unfortunately, that remains to be seen.
 Luck has (unsurprisingly) been ruled out for week one of the season with an injured shoulder, opening the door wide open for a sub par Rams squad that’ll take a win any way they can get it.
-Running back Todd Gurley had a more disappointing sophomore showing than Caddyshack, but he’ll hope to turn things around in a system that’ll give him every opportunity to make it happen.
-It’s not saying much, but Los Angeles should be able to beat an Indianapolis team lead by Scott Tolzien.
+Running back Todd Gurley had a more disappointing sophomore showing than Caddyshack 2, but he’ll hope to turn things around in a system that’ll give him every opportunity to make it happen.
+It’s not saying much, but Los Angeles should be able to beat an Indianapolis team led by Scott Tolzien.